How To Install Synology Surveillance Station

 test connection.png

-If the test is not successful you will have to go back and check the camera’s settings are correct, the most common problem is that the camera has an IP address that is not on your network, after you have followed our instructions from a previous video on how to change the IP address you should get a successful connection and be able to add the camera
+If the test is not successful you will have to go back and check the camera’s settings are correct, the most common problem is that the camera has an IP address that is not on your , after you have followed our instructions from a previous video on how to change the IP address you should get a successful connection and be able to add the camera

 .